 Enjoy Osh, one of the oldest towns in Central Asia, located at the southeastern edge of the Fergana Valley.

 This evening we will fly to Bishkek, the capital of Kyrgyz Republic.

 Tour Bishkek, the capital of Kyrgyz Republic, located where the Kazakh steppe meets the foothills of the majestic snow-capped Tien-Shan mountains.

 Our tour explores the ancient city and its architectural masterpieces including Ala-Too Square, The National Museum of History, Frunze House, The Art Museum; see the Opera House and the Concert Hall (near which there is a statue of National Hero Manas).

 Our small group tour visits the Petroglyph site in the Zhetysu of Kazakhstan (UNESCO World Heritage Site).
 The majority of the 5000 petroglyphs are in the main canyon which are mostly from the Bronze Age, but some have been overlaid with medieval or later etchings.
 There are some petroglyphs from the Iron Age.

 Day 22: Almaty-Depart

 Visit Almaty, the former capital of Kazakhstan, including the Central State Museum, Panfilov Park, and Zenkov Cathedral (second tallest wooden building in the world).

-Transfer to the airport for depart (1-3 am).
+Late evening transfer to the airport for departure (1-3 am).